jassielof/cargit/README.md

 # Cargit

-Git-based cargo binary package-manager with support for incremental (compilation) updates.
+Git-based cargo package-manager with the benefit of reusing compiled dependencies artifacts via cached repositories.

-It'll use the latest git commit as the latest version and cache the repositories.

 ## Dependencies

+These must be installed on your system, and discoverable in your shell.

 - Git
-- Rust (cargo)
+- Rust's Cargo

 ## Installation

-Use astral/uv to install from git: `uv tool install <repository-url>`.
+Use astral/uv to install from git.

 ## Usage

-Usage should be self-explanatory.
-Run `cargit --help` for more information.
+Similar to Cargo, but using git repositories as sources fully.